nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwiftRadix](https://github.com/orchetect/SwiftRadix) - Easily convert integers to binary/hex/octal strings and back again with clean functional syntax.
 - [EasyBackgroundRefresh](https://github.com/yonat/EasyBackgroundRefresh) - Easy background refresh registration, scheduling, execution, and completion.
 BGTaskScheduler for the lazy.
 - [ReflectionMirror](https://github.com/philipturner/swift-reflection-mirror)
+- [SerializedSwift](https://github.com/dejanskledar/SerializedSwift) - Significant enhancement to the current Codable protocol for better and easier Serializing and Deserializing of JSON.

 ## Other (not lib)